 - To test a specific phrase, click one of the samples and type your own text into it.
 Click Apply To All Fonts to see that phrase in every sample.

 - Try to find several fonts you like, in case your first choice isn't available.

 Step 2 - Find the font in Squarespace

 While logged into your site:

-- Open the Style Editor and click the font tweak for your text.
+- Open the Site Styles panel and click the font tweak for your text.
 The name of the tweak varies depending on your template and the type of text (such as header or body text).
 Visit Changing fonts for more help.

 - Use the search bar at the top of the font list to see if the font or fonts you found are available.

 - When you find a font that's supported for your language, click it.